 But, then, since we'd been talking about anti-Semitism, I had to point out that there's a structurally similar thing going on with Jews and credit-allocation systems in early financialized states like pre- and interwar Germany.
-Such that if there had been actual coordination and an actual agenda, it would have been trivial to take over the state.
+If there had been actual coordination and an actual agenda, it would have been trivial to take over the state.
 (There wasn't and there wasn't, it's a trope in pre-WWII-era Jewish humor that the anti-Semitic newspapers kind of read like escapist fantasy).
 But, like, a double-digit percentage of elites is obviously enough, in a modern state where info-processing is abstract and mostly automated, to control quite a lot, given perfect coordination.

 And he basically said, "you can't say that, because you don't have hard data."

 When I poked him on this, he ended up retreating to the motte of "it's possible that what you're saying isn't true".
 Which, yes, obviously - it's speculation.
 But also obviously that isn't what he was originally saying.
-He was saying something like, it's wrong to reason about concrete situations based on hypotheticals about human potential, legitimate discourse is the sort of thing that could get into an academic journal (which is necessarily at least performing being apolitical in some sense, even in the journal's explicitly about political theory)
+He was saying something like: It's wrong to reason about concrete situations based on hypotheticals about human potential; legitimate discourse is the sort of thing that could get into an academic journal (which is necessarily at least performing being apolitical in some sense, even in the journal's explicitly about political theory).

 Digression to an example I think is cool:

 At the Passover Seder, we traditionally read a story about five Rabbis, in Roman times, staying up all night to study the Exodus from Egypt (the Passover story).
-(These are guys who were also associated both with the rebellions against Rome, and the successful transition to permanently exilic Judaism.)
+(These are guys who were also associated both with the rebellions against Rome, and the successful transition to a permanently exilic Judaism.)
 And then in the morning their students come in and say "it's time to recite the morning Shema" (central affirmation that traditional Jews recite communally twice daily).

 Turns out there's ANOTHER story in the Talmud about a rabbi staying up studying until his students come in to tell him it's time for the morning Shema, but this one is very different.
-It's Bar Yochai, a figure associated with mysticism / proto-Kabbalah He's just generically studying Torah, not specifically the Exodus story.
+It's Bar Yochai, a figure associated with mysticism / proto-Kabbalah.
+He's just generically studying Torah, not specifically the Exodus story.
 He's alone, not with peers.
 And when his students come in, he says that studying Torah takes precedence over anything else, so he's not going to come say the Shema with them, even though it's an obligatory commandment.

 This is part of a broader disagreement between Bar Yochai and the other rabbis.